derRiesenOtter/bachelor/docs/thesis/introduction.typ

 sequence motifs or local features @xu_liquid-liquid_2023.

-Another major challenge is the limited availability of experimental data, particularly for negative examples @pintado-grima_confident_2024.
+Another major challenge is the limited availability of experimental data, particularly for negative samples @pintado-grima_confident_2024.
 This scarcity restricts the ability of @ml models to generalize and hinders the development of balanced training datasets.
 Since @ml models require a lot of data, especially deep learning approaches, the lack of it slows down progress.